Medicare enrollment periods — the windows that matter and the penalties for missing them

 Late Enrollment Penalties: The Permanent Cost

-If your parent is supposed to enroll in Medicare Part B and they don't, there's a penalty.
-The penalty is 10% of the standard Part B premium for each full 12 months they delayed.
-So if they delay for one year, they pay 10% extra.
-If they delay for three years, they pay 30% extra.
-For ten years, they pay 100% extra.
-And this penalty sticks around permanently.
-It's added to their premium for the rest of their life.
+If your parent is supposed to enroll in Medicare Part B and they don't, the penalty is 10 percent of the standard Part B premium for each full 12 months they delayed.
+One year of delay means 10 percent extra.
+Three years means 30 percent extra.
+Ten years means 100 percent extra.
+This penalty is permanent.
+It's added to their premium for life.

-Medicare Annual Enrollment Period: October-December
+Medicare Annual Enrollment Period: October Through December

-Every single year, from October 15 through December 7, Medicare has an Annual Enrollment Period.
+Every year, from October 15 through December 7, Medicare has an Annual Enrollment Period.
 During this window, your parent can change their plan, switch from Original Medicare to Medicare Advantage or vice versa, change their Medigap plan, or change their Part D plan.

 If your parent doesn't shop their plan every year, they might be overpaying or getting worse coverage without realizing it.